Kava-Labs/kava-proxy-service/docker/README.md

 ## how it works

+The setup runs a network of nodes via docker-compose where each node has its own container:
+* `kava-validator` - the validator node (see below)
+* `kava-pruning` - an API-enabled peer node

 There is a network running with a single validator.
 The config and entrypoint for this node is in [kava-validator](./kava-validator/).

 The `shared/` directory is shared between all nodes and is used to share necessary details from the validator to the other nodes in the network.